goto-eof/oh-tools/README.md

 # oh-tools
-Collection of tools for Open Hospital software
+Collection of tools for Open Hospital software.
+Is intended for the undersigned.